Last Updated on April 20, 2021 by Ines

 Breastfeeding mothers are often more confident.
 They are proud of their body, which prepares and offers the ideal food for their baby.

-5. Breastfeeding saves a lot of time:
+5. Breastfeeding saves time:

 As breast milk is always at the right temperature and ready to drink, there is no need for: